-So, as a parent, you might be wondering what the heck you CAN do to help prevent the risk of infection due to the Covid-19… Again, there’s no one magic solution to prevent it, however most experts would agree (and this is no surprise) that it’s key to practice proper hygiene, stay active, and simply focus on general healthy habits, including good nutrition.
+Again, there’s no one magic solution to prevent it, however most experts would agree (and this is no surprise) that it’s key to:

 Make sure that you and your children are washing your hands often, doing some daily physical activity, getting outside for some fresh air and eating balanced, healthy meals and snacks.

-1. Load up on brightly coloured fruits and veggies at meals and snacks:
+1. Eat lots of colorful fruits and veggies at meals and snacks

-Here are some recipes that you might want to try with your kids:
+Here are some recipes to try with your kids:

 Here are a few of my kids favourite recipes containing these foods:

 You’ve likely heard that the beneficial bacteria (probiotics) found in yogurt helps to maintain a healthy digestive tract, right?